Helveg/bwpy/docs/source/index.rst

    import bwpy

    with bwpy("my_data.bwr", "r") as datafile:
+      # Return the slice of the first 10 temporal recordings of the first channel
       datafile.t[0:10].ch[0, 0]
-      #will return the slice of the first 10 temporal recordings of the first channel

 After slicing, the sliced data can be obtained by accessing the `data` property: